-The SECOND reason I use this parable is that it clearly shows us that 2.
-The wisest thing to do with our money is leverage it for eternity
+The SECOND reason I use this parable is that it clearly shows us that

+2. The wisest thing we can do with our money is leverage it for eternity
-• What this fired money manager did was very logical-smart, even-and that's why Jesus praised him for it.
-HIs ethics may be questionable, but his logic is sound.
-He then says, v.
-8, I wish my people were as SMART with their lives as this shrewd manager was with his money.

-- I mean, if you know death is coming, and at that point all that you've enjoyed and built for yourself on earth comes to an end, isn't the wise thing, the logical thing to do, to leverage it for eternity?
-You can't take any of your money with you: The ancient pharaohs and kings often wanted to be buried with all their riches and their favorite possessions and sometimes even their favorite wives, but that just seems silly because all the riches of their gilded tombs didn't help them in death.
-Eventually, tomb raiders broke into the tombs and stole it. - Sure, you'll leave some of it to your kids, and that can be a blessing.
-Or maybe you'll leave some of it to a local university or an art foundation, but the ultimate question this parable asks is, Who do you think the rich boss in your life really is?
-And what does he want you to do with that money? - It's why I have told you that one of my life mantras is: "Only one life to live, 'twill soon be past; only what's done for Christ will last."
-He's the rich boss to whom I'll give an account. - It's simple logic: You can't take your money with you.
-Imagine you are walking through Nordstrom.
+- What this fired-money-manager did was very logical--smart, even.
+His ethics may be questionable, but his logic was sound.
+That's why Jesus praised him for it.
+He says, vs 8, "I wish my people were as SMART with their lives as this shrewd manager was with his money." - I mean, if you know death is coming, and you know that at that point all that you've enjoyed and built for yourself on earth comes to an end, isn't leveraging your stuff now for eternity then the only logical thing to do?
+You can't take any of your money with you!
+The ancient Pharaohs often wanted to be buried with all their riches and their favorite possessions and sometimes even their favorite wives but that just seems silly because all the riches of their gilded tombs didn't help them in death.
+Eventually tomb raiders broke into the tombs and stole it. - Sure, you'll leave some of it to your kids, and that can be a blessing.
+Or maybe you'll leave some of it to a local university or an art foundation or a hospital, but the ultimate question this parable asks is, "Who do you think the rich Boss in your life really is--and what does HE want you to do with that money?"
+He's the one you'll answer to one day. - It's why I have told you that one of my life mantras is: "Only one life to live, 'twill soon be past; only what's done for Christ will last."
+He's the rich boss to whom I'll give an account.

+- It's simple logic.
+You can't take your money with you: Imagine you are walking through Nordstrom.
 Not Nordstrom Rack, but the expensive Nordstrom.
 And as you walk through this incredibly expensive store, all kinds of things catch your fancy.
-Designer clothes, nice jewelry, expensive watches, handbags from Gucci, Saint Laurent, Balenciaga, and Burberry.
+Designer clothes, nice jewelry, expensive watches, handbags from Gucci, Saint Laurent, and Burberry.
 And so you start trying stuff on and walking around the store in it, loading up your arms, carrying around all this stuff you like.
 I see you walking through the store with all this fancy stuff and I know you don't have any money, so I say, "What are you doing?
 You can't afford this stuff!"
 And you say, "Yeah, I know.
 I'll have to leave it all at the counter before I walk out, but it just feels really good to wear it around during my journey across the store."
 I'd say, "That's a dumb thing to do.
-Why load yourself up with a bunch of stuff you can't take with you?" - Jesus said, from the perspective of eternity, that's what it looks like to use your material possessions to make a nice, comfortable life for yourself here. - Randy Alcorn, in his book The Treasure Principle, says this about money: "You can't take it with you, but you can send it on ahead."
+Why load yourself up with a bunch of stuff you can't take with you?" - Jesus said from the perspective of eternity, that's what it looks like to use your material possessions to make a nice, comfortable life for yourself here. - Randy Alcorn, in his book, The Treasure Principle says this about money: "You can't take it with you, but you can send it on ahead."
 Meaning, you can't take your money with you, but you can use it now to prepare for your eternal dwellings then.